Thinking about participating as an Outbound exchange student? Read below for more details!

 It is normal to be anxious when considering living abroad for an extended period of time.
 Students must be sure that they are comfortable with the program before they leave on an exchange.
 Students who have serious reservations about any aspect of the exchange or feel that they cannot meet their obligations should seek the counsel of a local Rotarian or former program participant.
 Youth exchange is a wonderful opportunity but a major commitment, and students should feel fully comfortable before they embark on their exchange.

-Though most host districts do not require students to be fluent in the local language on arrival, students are strongly encouraged to enroll in classes to develop a basic competency before departure, and continue their studies in their host country.
+Though most host districts do not require students to be fluent in the local language on arrival, students are strongly encouraged to develop a basic competency before departure, and continue their studies in their host country.
 Language proficiency is sometimes needed to obtain a visa, and host districts may require exchange students to take language classes after they arrive.
 An ability to understand the language will help students become comfortable with their new surroundings and ease homesickness.
+Rotary D5010 provides language learning tools for students.